kaizen-ai/kaizenflow/documentation/notes/github.md

 - Exceptions are small commits that are not part of a feature

+## Post-commit comments

+- We follow commits to `master` and might ask to perform some fixes after the commit
+- Try not to miss those emails, given the high number of emails we get
+- Solutions:
+    - Improve your email workflow, e.g., by using "flags" in Gmail web interface and / or an email client.
+Do not rely on "unread" emails as a reminder of what to do.
+It's easy to mark an email as read by mistake
+    - Try to do the fix as soon as possible, so you don't forget
+    - If you disagree with the proposed change say so and do not linger the comment in the oblivion

+## Addressing post-commit comments

+- Once the CL addressing the reviewer's comments is checked in:
+    - Refer to the GH task number (e.g, `PartTask...`)
+    - Add a comment to the commit like "Do-this-and-that as per reviewers request"
+    - Reply to the GitHub email with the comment with "DONE" to notify the reviewer that the comment was addressed

 ## Use branches and PR

 - We try to get all the code to be reviewed before it's merged into `master`

-## Optional review
+## Optional PR review

-- Sometimes we want to track an "optional" PR in GitHub
+- Sometimes we want to do an "optional" review in GitHub

+- The process is:
+    - Create a PR
+    - Tag the reviewers, adding a description if needed
+    - Merge the PR without waiting for the review

-- Doing a PR and then merging (even through command line) closes the PR
+- The problem is that merging closes the PR
+    -
-- The approach is just post the link to the PR in the task and use a @mention to get attention
+    - One approach is to post the link to the PR in the task and use a @mention to get attention
     - We can also ping via email / IM to notify the person

+- The problem is that once the reviewers get to that PR and add comments, emails are sent, but GitHub doesn't track the PR as open
+    - The comments are there but not "resolved"
+    - One needs to go to the PR address, e.g., `https://github.com/alphamatic/amp/pull/52` to see the comments but there is no way to reopen the PR to signal that there is something to address
+    - Unfortunately this requires discipline and organization in the email management of the person that is managing the PR

+- As usual for all the post-commit review:
+    - address the comments as soon as possible
+    - close the conversation on GH marking them as resolved
+    - tag commits as addressing reviewers' comments

 ## Apply reviewers' comments for post-commit / optional review

 - You can check in directly in `master` using the right task number (e.g., `PartTask351: ...`)

-## Post-commit comments

-- We follow commits to `master` and might ask to perform some fixes

 ## Reviewers don't follow a branch